Dogs in Class

 Personal Dogs

-• Must be at least 10 months to do agility training and meet testing requirements
+•Must be at least 10 months old for agility

-• Proof of the following vaccinations: Rabies, DHLPP, Bordetella (canine cough)
+•Proof of the following vaccinations: Rabies, DHLPP, Bordetella.